Director of Photography

 In 2018, Polly shot Noah Hawley’s Directorial debut for Fox Searchlight, Lucy In the Sky with Natalie Portman, and become one of the youngest members of the ASC.
 She is the only female ever to be both an ASC and BSC member.

-Polly is currently shooting the sequel to A Quiet Place for Paramount Pictures.
+Polly recently wrapped shooting the sequel to A Quiet Place for Paramount Pictures.
+She is repped by Gersh.